flyteorg/flyte/rsts/deployment/aws/manual.rst

            name: staging
          - id: production
            name: production
-   # -- Configuration for the Cluster resource manager component.
-This is an optional component, that enables automatic

    # Update Cluster resource manager only if you are using Flyte resource manager.
 It will create the required resource in the project-domain namespace.
    cluster_resource_manager: